mycloudbio/Barnabas-Obande-the-Analyst/README.md

 # Hi there, I'm Igbaji Barnabas Obande! 👋

-I'm a passionate Data Engineer and aspiring Cloud Data Engineer with a strong background in data analysis, Python, SQL, and Microsoft Fabric.
+I'm a passionate Data Engineer and aspiring Cloud Data Engineer with a strong background in Microsoft Fabric, data analysis, Python, and SQL .
 I love solving complex problems with data and creating insights that drive impactful decisions.
 Welcome to my GitHub profile!

 ## 🛠️ Skills & Technologies